SteelCompendium/data-bestiary-md/Dwarf Marauder Lord.md

 - ✦ ≤11: 5 damage; slide 1
 - ★ 12–16: 9 damage; slide 3

 Effect: A target restrained by a dwarf can be slid by this attack.

+**3 Malice**
-3 Malice: A target that is force moved adjacent to an ally with this ability is restrained (EoT).
+A target that is force moved adjacent to an ally with this ability is restrained (EoT).

 **Magnetomancy**